evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/12-component-catalog.md

 This chapter is complete when:

 - Component taxonomy is defined.
-- Reusable components are cataloged.
+- Reusable components are documented.
-- Metadata structure is documented.
 - Accessibility requirements are specified.
 - AI-enabled components are identified.
-- Responsive behavior is documented.
+- Human Digital Twin components are documented.
-- Governance model is established.
+- Metadata standards are established.
 - Visual artifacts are available.
 - Traceability is complete.